 Cross-Cutting Work Themes

 The unit consists of three inter-linked Research Themes and two cross-cutting Work Themes.
 We have allocated roles to investigators in this partnership in a manner that parallels our internationally recognised expertise.
-Dr Di Angelantonio serves as the BTRU Director and leads Theme 2.
+Professor Di Angelantonio serves as the BTRU Director and leads Theme 2.
 Investigators at the University of Cambridge will provide leadership for Research Theme 2 and Theme 3 and the Capacity Building work theme.
 Investigators at the Wellcome Sanger Institute will provide leadership for Research Theme 1.
 Investigators at the University of Oxford will lead the Service Translation work theme and provide cross-cutting haematology input.
 NHSBT staff will provide cross-cutting blood service input.

 Our Work Theme on Capacity Building (lead: Dr Butterworth) will capitalise on our existing post-graduate courses and teaching infrastructure, and on our major new institutional commitment.